ginagigo123/RCC-Radiomics-3D/readme.md

 3. Task - Low Grade v.s High Grade

 ## Data
 Please put data in the `inputs/` folder.
 The example data comes from KiTS datasets.
+Please download the `img_case_0.nii.gz` file [here](https://drive.google.com/file/d/1YMkDObtnUcdLIiUebf6PdOe0Bdr4ragn/view?usp=sharing).
+The file is too large and can not be uploaded to Github.

 ## Installation
 There are 2 env we should install.